 - Add the dye at 185° F when you add any fragrance.

-- If making non-fragranced candles, add the dye when the wax gets up to your pouring temperature.
+- If making non-fragranced candles or wax melts, add the dye when the wax gets up to your pouring temperature.

 - Stir completely and then adjust the color as needed.

 - Be sure not to overload the wax with liquid dye or it may alter the burn and/or smell of your finished candle.

 - Dye blocks are made up of synthetic colorants suspended in a paraffin base.